-One of the most important things that caregivers can do in support of an OCD sufferer is to educate themselves about the disorder.
-Education will help the caregiver identify the symptoms of the condition and what isn’t, understand what the sufferer is going through, and understand how they can (and can’t) help the sufferer.
+One of the most important things that caregivers can do to support an OCD sufferer is educating themselves about the disorder.
+Education will help the caregiver identify what are symptoms of the disorder and what aren’t, understand what the sufferer is going through, and understand how they can (and can’t) help the sufferer.

 Caregivers for someone with OCD should consider these tips to help the sufferer and themselves to cope with the disorder:

-- Learn as much as possible about the disorder.
+- First, learn as much as possible about the disorder.

 - Seek out appropriate professional treatment for the sufferer.

 - Do everything possible to support the sufferer in the pursuit of treatment.

 - When a professional says it’s appropriate, disengage with the disorder by refusing to participate in rituals.